-Intense, rapid development in Toronto has led to massive hikes in commercial property values and taxes.
+In 2018, intense, rapid development in Toronto has led to massive hikes in commercial property values and taxes.
 Independent businesses are feeling the crunch.
 Many have closed, and more are threatened by rising space costs.
-Presenting TAXED OUT, our first gallery exhibition, which through a curated collection of statistics, photography and other visuals illustrates the very real impact of tax policy on the main streets we love.
+From September to December 2018, the Ryerson City Building Institute presented TAXED OUT, our first gallery exhibition, which through a curated collection of statistics, photography and other visuals illustrated the very real impact of tax policy on the main streets we love.

 Toronto’s intensive growth has reshaped the skyline in recent years.
 It has also ushered in a new and perverse system of property tax assessment known as “highest and best use.”
 Under this methodology, the Municipal Property Assessment Corporation (MPAC) assesses a commercial property’s value according to what it could be, rather than what it is.
 As a result, property values have been skyrocketing in Toronto, and with them, commercial property tax bills.